 3. King David committed adultery after watching Bathsheba bathe.
 It’s easy to think David’s situation doesn’t apply to you because you wouldn’t have an affair, but David didn’t start out looking for an affair either.
 Instead, his lust drove him to sin.

-When David admitted his sin to the prophet Nathan and asked God for forgiveness, he says his sin is against God.
+When David admitted his sin to the prophet Nathan and asked God for forgiveness, he said his sin was against God.

 Then David said to Nathan, "I have sinned against the Lord."
 Nathan replied, "The Lord has taken away your sin.
 You are not going to die.
 2 Samuel 12:13

-Abstaining from sex with the person you’re dating, turning from lust and masturbation are all possible even if you’ve struggled to abstain in the past.
+Abstaining from sex with the person you’re dating and turning from lust and masturbation are all possible even if you’ve struggled to abstain in the past.